Aliases for KCNJ11 Gene

 GeneCards Summary for KCNJ11 Gene

-KCNJ11 (Potassium Voltage-Gated Channel Subfamily J Member 11) is a Protein Coding gene.
-Diseases associated with KCNJ11 include diabetes mellitus, permanent neonatal and diabetes mellitus, transient neonatal, 3.
-Among its related pathways are Metabolism and Infectious disease.
-GO annotations related to this gene include protein C-terminus binding and voltage-gated potassium channel activity.
-An important paralog of this gene is KCNJ3.
+KCNJ11 (Potassium Inwardly Rectifying Channel Subfamily J Member 11) is a Protein Coding gene.
+Diseases associated with KCNJ11 include Hyperinsulinemic Hypoglycemia, Familial, 2 and Maturity-Onset Diabetes Of The Young, Type 13.
+Among its related pathways are Type II diabetes mellitus and Antiarrhythmic Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include protein C-terminus binding and voltage-gated potassium channel activity.
+An important paralog of this gene is KCNJ8.

 This receptor is controlled by G proteins.
 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium.
 Can be blocked by extracellular barium (By similarity).
 Subunit of ATP-sensitive potassium channels (KATP).
 Can form cardiac and smooth muscle-type KATP channels with ABCC9.
 KCNJ11 forms the channel pore while ABCC9 is required for activation and regulation.